 All faculty, staff, students and visitors parking a vehicle at Saint Louis University must comply with University and state parking regulations, policies and procedures.

 All motor vehicle parking regulations are in effect 24 hours a day, seven days a week, including periods when classes are not in session.
 Multiple violations or continued abuse of parking regulations, policies and procedures will result in parking privileges being denied and/or relocated at owner's expense to off-campus storage.
 Mechanical problems, inclement weather or other vehicular disabilities do not justify parking violations.

-A parking permit does not guarantee you a parking space, but only an opportunity to park within a specified area or areas.
-The Office of Parking and Card Services and the Department of Public Safety are authorized to restrict the use of spaces on a temporary basis to accommodate special meetings, University-sponsored activities or construction Advance notice will be provided.
+- A parking permit does not guarantee you a parking space, but only an opportunity to park within a specified area or areas.
+The Office of Parking, Card and Transportation Services and the Department of Public Safety are authorized to restrict the use of spaces on a temporary basis to accommodate special meetings, University-sponsored activities or construction.
+Advance notice will be provided in these instances.

 No Parking Areas: Parking is not permitted in areas not identified as a valid parking space above.
 These areas do not require signage and often are unmarked.

 Yellow or Red Curbs: Yellow or red markings designate fire lanes and are not parking areas.
 Parking in these areas is prohibited at all times with or without the presence of hazard lights.

 Reserved/Client/Commercial Parking Spaces: Parking is restricted 24 hours a day, seven days a week for reserved spaces, client spaces and commercial parking spaces.
 Tickets will be issued and an immediate tow or booting will occur if vehicles are parked in these signed spaces.

 Restrictions by Vehicle Type

 Small/Compact Car Space: These spaces exist to allow drivers in a garage better visibility.